SigmaHQ/sigma/.github/PULL_REQUEST_TEMPLATE.md

 ### Summary of the Pull Request

 <!--
-A short summary of your pull request
+**Please note that this Section is required and must be filled** A short summary of your pull request.
 -->

 ### Detailed Description of the Pull Request / Additional Comments

 <!--
-A detailed description of the pull request and any additional comments or context -->
+**Please note that this Section is required and must be filled** A detailed description of the pull request and any additional comments or context.
+-->

 ### Example Log Event